 Costs: Purchase cost, In-Game Purchases and In-Game Pass

 We haven’t documented any accessibility features for Controls in Aviary Attorney which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
 The following games are similar to Aviary Attorney, and offer accessibility features for Controls:

-We haven’t documented any accessibility features for Difficulty in Aviary Attorney which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Aviary Attorney which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Aviary Attorney, and offer accessibility features for Difficulty:

 We've documented 4 accessibility features for Getting Started in Aviary Attorney which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

 These features aid your progress through the game offering different ways of maintaining your progression.